oneeve8/kobble-data/content/feamber.md

 I’ve been following my intuition.

-I had an incl
+I had an inclination to do a puzzle.

+So I got a puzzle from a second hand shop, I had not done one in a while.

-I had an obsession with puzzles for a while.
+Itobsession with puzzles for a while.
 I thought to myself: *why am I wasting my time doing this*?
 But for some reason, I had to complete the puzzle

-So I got a puzzle from a second hand shop, I had not done one in a while.

 Then I realised there were online puzzles.
 So I